stlwpdev/WordCamp-2015/README.md

 What's going on with WP around that time (or is slated to be going on)

+  Suggest Chris Lema for keynote.
+He may well be the best speaker in WP community.

 Video
 -----
 Gear was good